Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

-{\it Summary and Outlook.} In this Letter, we introduced and explored a non-linear equation for attractive 2D Bose systems, providing a bridge to the well-established mean-field description of repulsive interactions~\cite{LiebCMP2001,LeeJPB2002,ChernyPRE2001}.
-Our work motivates further mathematical and numerical studies to validate the proposed framework and identify experimental conditions for observing 2D universality in attractive systems.
-A concrete direction involves confirming the existence of excited states whose energies scale with the two-body binding energy~\footnote{Notably, it is already known that the 2D three-body (four-body) system supports a single excited state with zero angular momentum and energy $1.27 B_2$~\cite{Bruch1979,Nielsen1999} ($25.1 B_2$~\cite{Platter2004}).
+{ \textit{Outlook: Universal excited states.}} Our work motivates further mathematical and numerical studies to validate the proposed framework and identify experimental conditions for observing 2D universality in attractive systems.
+A concrete direction involves studying universal excited states predicted by the generalized GPE~\footnote{Notably, it is already known that the 2D three-body (four-body) system supports a single excited state with zero angular momentum and energy $1.27 B_2$~\cite{Bruch1979,Nielsen1999} ($25.1 B_2$~\cite{Platter2004}).
 According to Eq.~\eqref{eq:GPE} one could expect that the large-$N$ limit for such excited states reads $B_2 e^{4\pi N/|\mathcal{G}|}$, where $|\mathcal{G}| = 38.6$ corresponds to the excited state of the generalized GPE with $s=0$.
 It is also plausible that these excited states are beyond the reach of our mean-field-like approach.
-Classifying such states in 2D attractive systems presents a compelling direction for future research.}, and exploring protocols for realizing such states—particularly universal vortex solutions whose slow energy increase with growing number of particles can present an experimental opportunity.
+Classifying such states in 2D attractive systems presents a compelling direction for future research.}, which are connected to the spectrum of scale-invariant solutions to the standard 2D GPE, either without~\cite{Haus1966} or with vorticity~\cite{Kruglov1992}, see Ref.~\cite{bakkalihassani2022} for a review.

-{\it Note added:} While completing our manuscript, we became aware of Refs.~\cite{rajeev1999a,rajeev1999b}, which discussed the exponential dependence of the ground-state energy on the number of bosons, independently from Ref.~\cite{HammerPRL2004}.
-However, these works predict a different exponent compared to Ref.~\cite{HammerPRL2004}.